 - Rubbish bins are situated at the Ruskin road car park and at the northern and southern ends of The Esplanade.
 Please use them, or better still, take your rubbish with you.

-- If you have cans or bottles with a container deposit to discard, these can be dropped off in the bin outside The Shed on Ruskin Road.
+- If you have cans or bottles with a container deposit to discard, these can be dropped off in the bin outside the Community Hall on Ruskin Road.
 The funds raised go towards Progress Association projects.